-Figure 3.3.7: Generic Description of Overriding Signals for Alternative Functions
+Figure 3.3.7: Generic Description of Overriding Signals for Alternative Functions Reprinted with Permission by Atmel

 The alternative functions for Port A are that it can function as the address low byte and data lines for the External Memory Interface.
 If the groups need to have an external memory device, this is the port we would connect it to.
 Each pin corresponds to a data bit and interface address.
 Port A goes from PA0-PA7.
 Pins are showed as follows in Figure 3.3.8.